Players 2025 Game the Green

 My Role & Process Highlights

-I served as senior UX strategist and product designer on this multi-team collaboraive project.
+I served as senior UX strategist and product designer on this multi-team collaborative project.
 I helped shape the product experience from early ideation through development.
 My responsibilities included:

 • Developing adaptive scoring model concepts that balanced golf knowledge, AI insights, and challenging fun.